Security of device-independent quantum key distribution protocols: a review: Security analyses

 Exploiting the properties of this Gram matrix, the Navascu\'{e}s, Pironio and Ac\'{i}n (NPA) hierarchy of SDPs provides a systematic framework to formulate relaxations on optimisation over the set of quantum correlations~\cite{navascues2007bounding, navascues2008convergent}.
 The $n$-th level of the NPA hierarchy is defined by the positive semi-definiteness of the Gram matrix\footnote{In the case of the NPA hierarchy, the matrix $\Gamma^{(n)}$ contains the moments (up to the $2n$-th moment) of the operators in $\cM$.
 As such, $\Gamma^{(n)}$ is often referred to as the \textit{moment matrix}.} $\Gamma^{(n)}$ such that $\Gamma^{(n)}_{ij} \coloneqq \expectation{O_i^{\dagger}O_j},\, O_k \in \mathcal{O}_n$ where the set $\mathcal{O}_n$ contains all products of $l$ measurement operators drawn with replacement from the set $\mathcal{M}\coloneqq\{A_i,B_j,\dots\}_{i,j,\dots}$ and the identity operator $\1$, with $1\leq l\leq n$.
 The measurement operators of different parties are then constrained to be commuting operators as a consequence of the tensor product structure.
 If a behaviour $P(a,b,\dots|x,y,\dots)$ is compatible with some positive semi-definite $\Gamma^{(n)}$, we say that $P(a,b,\dots|x,y,\dots) \in \mathcal{Q}_n$.
 Since $\Gamma^{(n)}$ is a sub-matrix of $\Gamma^{(n+1)}$, the positive semi-definiteness of the latter imposes at least as many constraints as the former, which implies that $\mathcal{Q}_{n+1} \subseteq \mathcal{Q}_{n}\, \forall n$.
 Moreover, it has been established that $\lim_{n\rightarrow \infty}\mathcal{Q}_{n} = \mathcal{Q}'$, the set of behaviours compatible with quantum theory (the \emph{quantum set}), under the assumption that the measurement operators belonging to different parties are commuting.

-As a technicality aside, though, in the DI-QKD setting this review focuses on, we are working with the set of quantum correlations for measurement operators obeying a tensor product structure, which we shall denote as $\mathcal{Q}$ (in contrast to the aforementioned set $\mathcal{Q}'$ for commuting-operator correlations).
-While it is easily seen that $\mathcal{Q} \subseteq \mathcal{Q}'$, it is known that (when infinite-dimensional systems are allowed) $\mathcal{Q} \neq \mathcal{Q}'$ in general, and in fact $\bar{\mathcal{Q}} \subsetneq \mathcal{Q}'$, where $\bar{\mathcal{Q}}$ is the closure of $\mathcal{Q}$.
-Therefore, it is in principle possible that for a given problem, the NPA hierarchy may converge to a value that is separated by a constant amount from the value of interest in our framework.
-This issue is discussed in detail in~\cite{tsirelson_physical, q_corr_sets, mip_re}, among other references.
+In the DI-QKD setting this review focuses on, we are working with the set of quantum correlations for measurement operators obeying a tensor product structure, which we shall denote as $\mathcal{Q}$ (in contrast to the aforementioned set $\mathcal{Q}'$ for commuting-operator correlations).
+These two sets were initially claimed to be equal in~\cite{tsirelson1993some}, although it was later realised that this equality was not proven, and the question of whether $\mathcal{Q} = \mathcal{Q}'$ (or as a variant, the question of whether the {closures} of the two sets are equal) came to be known as \emph{Tsirelson's problem}.

+While the sets coincide for finite-dimensional systems, Tsirelson's problem in the sense of whether $\mathcal{Q} = \mathcal{Q}'$ was resolved in the negative by~\cite{slofstra2020tsirelson}, who showed that infinite-dimensional systems can give rise to correlations in $\mathcal{Q}'$ but not $\mathcal{Q}$.
+In fact, it was then shown in~\cite{mip_re} that even $\bar{\mathcal{Q}} \subsetneq \mathcal{Q}'$, where $\bar{\mathcal{Q}}$ is the closure of $\mathcal{Q}$.
+This means that, for a given problem, the NPA hierarchy might possibly converge to a value that is separated by a constant amount from the value of interest in our framework.
 Still, this only implies that the resulting bound might not be tight --- by construction, this approach will never give an ``insecure'' (i.e.~over-estimated) value for the entropy.
+Interested readers may find further detail in~\cite{tsirelson_physical, fritz2012tsirelson, q_corr_sets}, among other references.

 More generally, a similar hierarchy of SDP relaxations can be defined for an arbitrary set of operators (not necessarily measurement operators).
 Importantly, the SDP hierarchy also admits operator inequality constraints by defining \textit{localising matrices}~\cite{pironio2010convergent}.
-Therefore, the SDP hierarchy can be used to lower bound optimisation problems of the following form
+In fact, the SDP hierarchy can be used to lower bound optimisation problems of the following form~\cite[Eq.
+39]{pironio2010convergent}